MiguelMazumder/csci_6221_Solidity/README.md

 RETURN startNode, r, endNode;
 ```

-This query retrieves patterns in the graph where there is a relationship between startNode and endNode, and the endNode has a specific URI value.
+<sub>*This query retrieves patterns in the graph where there is a relationship between startNode and endNode, and the endNode has a specific URI value.
 It then returns the relevant nodes and relationship information for those patterns.
-In this case, the URI value is entity type blood, hence nodes pointing to the specified node will be biomarkers that are found from blood samples
+In this case, the URI value is entity type blood, hence nodes pointing to the specified node will be biomarkers that are found from blood samples</sub>